respunn/Fivem-Logging/README.md

 # FiveM Discord Bot
-One file python discord bot.
+One file python discord bot.<br>
+I'll improve and simplify the code so you can see it better.

 You can use log players without admin panel or authorization.
 (You can use this Log only if the files are not hidden from server-side!)<br>
 You can use race command to calculate post-race fares.<br>